pypeit/PypeIt/doc/pypit_file.rst

     skip LB.20160406.17832.fits

-These will not be ignored as if they didn't exist.
+These will be ignored as if they didn't exist.

 .. _spect_block: